KingPr0o7/Stoichify/README.md

 9. Click 'Run' or execute command `python main.py` in your terminal in the root location.
 10. Wait for the window to open, and enjoy the power of **Stoichify**.

+### Don't feel like doing that?
+Here!
+[Download the complied zip](https://github.com/KingPr0o7/Stoichify/releases/tag/v2.0.0), unzip it, find the .exe, and run!

 ## User Manual
 [View the PDF User Manual](./user_manual.pdf)